 Over these months, Leroy has demonstrated that he has many of the ingredients needed to be a successful entrepreneur.
 He has a strong grasp of his craft.
-He’s smart and has good judgement.
-He’s proven himself to be a humble, willing to listen and eager to learn.
+He’s smart and has good judgment.
+He’s proven himself to be humble, willing to listen and eager to learn.

 But he dropped the ball.
-And, in a way that is all too common for millennials, he failed to build momentum.
+And, in a way that is all too common, he failed to build momentum.

-I ended my conversation with Leroy putting the ball “squarely’ in his court.
-I told him that it was up to him to let me know what resource he would need to go “all in”.
+I ended my conversation with Leroy putting the ball squarely in his court.
+I told him that it was up to him to let me know what resources he would need to go “all in.”
 I even indicated that the founders would consider increasing his compensation in order to ensure he could dedicate his mindshare and didn’t need other “gigs” to feel financially stable.
 I told him that it was his responsibility to reset the operating model and ensure everyone is marching to the beat of the same drum.
-I explained he was on point.
+I explained that he was on point.

-Follow through is easy.
+Follow-through is easy.
 It doesn’t take any special skill or a lot of time.
 It simply takes commitment.
 But it makes an impact and pushes momentum forward.
-Recapping a conversations and providing insight into your next set of actions provides others with the confidence that “you’ve got this”.
+Recapping a conversation and providing insight into your next set of actions provides others with the confidence that “you’ve got this.”
 It keeps them motivated and it puts the next milestone out there for measurement.

 For a leader, momentum is not just about keeping yourself going, it’s about helping increase the pace by which the team is executing.
 By being responsive, you help set the tone and increase the pace of action and decision making.